 Tiered pricing is opaque and potentially more expensive when compared to cost-plus, so it’s not the optimal pricing model for OptBlue.

-Tiered pricing for OptBlue functions in the same way it does when processors use a tiered model to charge fees for Visa and MasterCard.
+Tiered pricing for OptBlue functions in the same way it does when processors use a tiered model to charge fees for Visa and Mastercard.
 Essentially, the processor routes OptBlue base rates through a few (often three) rates of its own.
-The result is that a business only sees a processor’s contrived rates.
-Without the OptBlue rates, the business is unable to calculate the processor’s markup.
+Typically, you’ll see “qualified,” “mid-qualified,” and “non-qualified” rates.
+You’ll only sees those processor’s contrived rates, with no understanding of the OptBlue cost behind them.
+Without the OptBlue rates, you’ll be unable to calculate the processor’s markup.

-OptBlue is relatively new and many businesses aren’t aware that it exists.
-Businesses that are aware of OptBlue often don’t know how it works.
-In both cases, the stage is set for a willing processor to overcharge for Amex fees.
+Despite being around for several years now, many businesses aren’t aware that it exists.
+Business owners that are aware of OptBlue often don’t know how it works.
+In both cases, the stage is set for a processor to overcharge for Amex fees.

 The final rate a business pays is no longer set by American Express.
-The markup charged by the processor dictates the final total rate.
-Markups applied by processors will differ, and businesses that don’t shop markups will overpay.
+The markup the processor charges dictates the final total.
+Markups applied by processors will differ, and businesses that don’t shop on markups will overpay.

 Related Article: Did OptBlue Backfire for Small Businesses?